Skip to content

 Challenge

-Boston Properties (BP) is one of the largest owners, managers, and developers of first-class office properties in the United States, with a significant presence in four core markets: Boston, Washington, D.C., Manhattan and San Francisco.
-The Company was founded in 1970 by Mortimer B. Zuckerman and Edward H. Linde in Boston, where it maintains its headquarters.
+office properties in the United States, with a significant presence in four core markets: Boston, Washington, D.C., Manhattan and San Francisco.
+The company was founded in 1970 by Mortimer B. Zuckerman and Edward H. Linde in Boston, where it maintains its headquarters.

 BCM Controls began a partnership with Boston Properties (BP) with the objective of enhancing operational efficiency and decreasing the energy consumption of BP’s New England building portfolio.
-The main challenge is implementing environmental control and energy modifications while buildings are in full operation.
+The main challenge was implementing environmental control and energy modifications while buildings are in full operation.

 Solution

-In 1988, BCM Controls began implementation of control and energy modifications at the Prudential Center in downtown Boston, one of the most prestigious commercial complexes in New England.
-Since this time, BCM has installed an Energy Management System (EMS) for all major HVAC equipment at the 3.2 million square foot complex including centralized chilled water and hot water plants, air handling systems, building smoke control systems, utility metering and terminal systems serving individual rooms.
+In 1988, BCM Controls began the implementation of control and energy modifications at the Prudential Center in downtown Boston, one of the most prestigious commercial complexes in New England.
+Since this time, BCM has installed an Energy Management System (EMS) for all major HVAC equipment at the 3.2 million square foot complex, including centralized chilled water and hot water plants, air handling systems, building smoke control systems, utility metering and terminal systems serving individual rooms.
 The EMS includes over 2,500 controllers and 10,000 points of control at the Prudential Tower, 101 Huntington Avenue and 111 Huntington Avenue.

 This partnership has assisted Boston Properties by: